 Hotel reservations cannot be made prior to the start of the event.

 Riders shall complete the course under their own power.
 Individual riders are prohibited from drafting one another.

 Rider will affix to the bicycle their name, phone number and emergency contact name and phone number.

-Riders must wear a high visibility jersey or vest at all times and during night riding wear highly reflective clothing including a reflective ankle band.
+Rider must wear a high visibility jersey or vest (Amphipod type vest is acceptable) at all times and during night riding wear highly reflective clothing.

 Wearing ear buds is discouraged.
 It is acceptable for the ear buds to be hung on the helmet straps and not affixed in the ears.

 Bicycles shall be equipped with 2 head lights and 2 tail lights.
 A dynamo power source is acceptable however one of each type of light must be battery operated.
 A tail light shall be operating at all times.
 A head light shall be operating one hour before sunset to one hour after sunrise.

 Bicycles will have reflective material attached to the rims or spokes in at least 3 locations, as well as on the forks (sides and front), on the chain stays, seat stays and crank arms.